tgbrooks/dependentsimr/README.md

 Here, we give a simple solution to both of these problems by using a low-rank correlation matrix to both approximate realistic dependencies in a real dataset and generate simulated data mimicking the real data.
 Using a NORTA (Normal to Anything) approach, the marginal (univariate) distributions can have realistic forms like the negative binomial appropriate for omics datasets like RNA-seq read counts.
-Our implementation supports normal, Poisson, and [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)-based (negative binomial with sample-specific size factors) marginal distributions.
+Our implementation supports normal, Poisson, [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)-based (negative binomial with sample-specific size factors), and empirical (for ordinal data) marginal distributions.
 This makes it particularly suited to RNA-seq data but also widely applicable.

 Using this, simulating data that matches a given `data` (with samples in columns and measurements/features in rows) with each feature having a negative binomial distribution (fit by DESeq2) is fast and simple: